khughitt/benchmark-correlation/README.md

 ## Usage

-To run the benchmarks on your own system, clone the repo, edit the configuration file (`config.yml`) to your liking, and then create a conda environment and run the pipeline using the following commands:
+To run the benchmark pipeline, simply create a clone of the repo, edit the configuration file (`config.yml`) to your liking.

+Next, create a conda environment and run the pipeline using the following commands:

 ```sh
 conda create -n benchmark-cor --file requirements.txt